mschoeffel/Spring-Hibernate/src/spring/REST/README.md

 Here I'll show an example how to code a Spring REST Application.

 #### 56. / 57.
 First there are some basics to convert a Java object into a json and vice versa.
-First you have to set up a new project and copy the classes and folders from this directory.
+First you have to set up a new project and copy the classes and the necessary folder from this directory.
 I used Maven so therefore you need the following Maven pom.xml dependency to get the code working for you (also take care to mark the resources directory as resources):
 ```xml
 <dependency>
     <groupId>com.fasterxml.jackson.core</groupId>